nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

     SIZE ${flash_size}                  # Size
     BASE ${CONFIG_FLASH_BASE_ADDRESS}   # Base address
     PLACEMENT complex                   # Placement strategy
-    DEVICE flash_controller             # DTS node label of flash controllel DEFAULT_DRIVER_KCONFIG	        # Kconfig option that should be set for
+    DEVICE flash_controller             # DTS node label of flash controller DEFAULT_DRIVER_KCONFIG	        # Kconfig option that should be set for
-                                        # for the driver to be compiled in
+                                        # the driver to be compiled in
     )

 .. _pm_external_flash: